Taohidul-Islam/Wi-Fi-Based-Home-Automation/JOURNAL.md

 <h1>Started making Schematics, researched on how to control AC.</h1>
 <h2>December 13, 2025</h2>
 <h3>Spent time: 4 Hours</h3>
-<p>Today I started building my project PCB and done research on how to control AC average voltage with a TRIAC and ESP 32.
+<p> Today I started building my project PCB and done research on how to control AC average voltage with a TRIAC and ESP 32.
+I want to make a board which can be attached to any switch board and turn it into a smart switchboard.
+I want to also want to put an AC induction fan regulator.
+That's why I needed to learn about Triacs.
+But controlling AC voltage without a transformer is pretty hard ngl.
 Bought some things to practically learn about TRIACS.
 </p>
 Today I started building my project PCB and done research on how to control AC average voltage with a TRIAC and ESP 32.
 Bought some things to practically learn about TRIACS.
 <img width="2168" height="2879" alt="image" src="https://github.com/user-attachments/assets/a4b9b796-0382-4075-a8f2-f87552052d20" />